 You can borrow an iron at the reception of the campsite in exchange for an identity document

-Opening according to the bar hours
+Opening according to the horaires of the bar

 Room reserved for adults - Free access